-The degree requirements for admission are flexible in order to accommodate students who come to vision science from a variety of backgrounds.
-A bachelor's degree (or equivalent) in science is required, and this should include course work appropriate to the area of vision science in which the student wishes to pursue research.
+All applications must be made through the University Graduate School The degree requirements for admission are flexible in order to accommodate students who come to vision science from a variety of backgrounds.
+A bachelor's degree (or equivalent) in science is required, and this should include course work appropriate to the area of vision science in which the student wishes to pursue an advanced degree.
 Detailed admission criteria are listed with the description of the degrees.

+Degree Requirements

-Degree Requirements Non-thesis Master of Science Degree Admission Requirements
+Non-thesis Master of Science Degree Admission Requirements